iamwsumit/ai2-extensions/README.md

 This repository contains all of my **free App Inventor extensions**.
 Each extension may also include a **demo AIA** and **demo APK** (if available).
-You are free to use and learn from them.
+You are free to use them in your personal as well as in commercial projects.

+**Note: Some extension might not work properly due to latest android changes, check perfectly before publishing any of your app.**

 ---